TimVincii/Terrastorage/README.md

 ![Showcase Quick Stack And Restock](https://github.com/TimVincii/Terrastorage/raw/HEAD/.assets/showcase_quick_stack_and_restock.gif)
 **Quick Stack and Restock**:
-* **Quick Stack** - Transfers items from the player's inventory into existing stacks in storage.
+* **Quick Stack** - Transfers items from the player's inventory into existing stacks in the storage.
-* **Restock** - Transfers items from storage into existing stacks in the player's inventory.
+* **Restock** - Transfers items from the storage into existing stacks in the player's inventory.

 ⏺️ Items are combined up to their max stack size, so empty slots in the receiving inventory remain unaffected.